ThKrypt/QualCoder/13-Other-information.md

 * Possibly use Qt Multimedia to play A/V rather than use VLC.

-* Multi-language support - review of existing translations is needed
+* Multi-language support - review of existing translations needed

 * Improve REFI-QDA open standard for import and export to other software.
 Codebook import and export seems OK.
 Project import and export seems OK but I would still say it is experimental.
 To review: A/V coded segments, AV sync-points.